Religion and birth control: Buddhism

 Buddhist attitudes to contraception are based on the idea that it is wrong to kill for any reason.
 The most common Buddhist view on birth control is that contraception is acceptable if it prevents conception, but that contraceptives that work by stopping the development of a fertilized egg are wrong and should not be used.

+Langenberg proposes a different perspective on the portrayal of female impurity in Buddhist texts.
+Rather than attributing it to cultural biases or the ascetic agenda of male monastics, she suggests that while women were theoretically seen as equally capable of achieving Buddhist goals, they were still distinguished from men due to broader social, moral, and institutional factors.
+She navigates a nuanced position, showing that women could be ordained yet were still depicted as inferior.
+This duality reflects the complexity of both texts and the cultures that produce them.
+Throughout the Journal, Langenberg continues to explore these layered representations using diverse analytical approaches.

 Buddhists believe that life begins (or more technically: a consciousness arises) when the egg is fertilized.

 Baháʼí Faith

 The Baháʼí Faith does not "condemn the practice of birth control or...confirm it," although Baháʼís see procreation as an essential part of marriage and oppose contraception which violates the spirit of that provision.